 Our promise of quality

-All of our products from the categories of woods, stones, layouts and ornaments come from verified sources and are specially pre-sorted for aquatic needs.
+All of our products from the woods, stones, layouts and ornaments categories come from verified sources and are pre-sorted specifically for aquaristic needs.

 Every single copy goes through our quality check before cleaning and logistical sorting.

-All woods and stones are examined for possible traces of visible chemical contamination.
+All wood and stones are examined for possible traces of visible chemical contamination.
 This can happen, for example, through mechanical treatment in the countries of origin.
-Wood and stones with color markings from packaging or traces of oil are first sorted out and subjected to a special cleaning process.
+Wood and stones with color markings from packaging or traces of oil are first sorted out and subjected to special cleaning.

 Hygienic standards and storage

-In the past few years, keeping ornamental fish free of parasites has become more and more important.
-High hygienic standards in the storage of our products mean that our natural woods and stones are also suitable for keeping fish free from parasites.
+In recent years, keeping ornamental fish free of parasites has become increasingly important.
+High hygienic standards when storing our products mean that our natural wood and natural stone are also suitable for keeping fish free of parasites.

-✔ Sorted and individually checked for aquarium requirements
+✔ Sorted and individually tested for aquarium needs

 ✔ Not treated with chemicals

-✔ Safe for shrimp and other sensitive aquarium inhabitants
+✔ Harmless to shrimp and other sensitive aquarium inhabitants

-Our quality promise is based on years of experience in dealing with decorative wood.
+Our promise of quality is based on many years of experience in dealing with decorative wood.